 There is an accessory shoe fitted on top of the pentaprism but it is not a “hot” shoe, flash connection being by way of a PC connector on the face of the camera.

 Loading film is simple and easy.
 The back is hinged along one short side and the other short side is locked by a sliding catch.
-The rewind knob has to be pulled up to allow for the insertion of film the cassette and when pushed back in, locks the cassette in place.
+The rewind knob has to be pulled up to allow for the insertion of the film cassette and when pushed back in, locks the cassette in place.
 The film travels over the film plane, over two sprocket wheels and fits into a slot on the take up spool.
 Once the back is closed it is necessary to wind on two frames to place unfogged film behind the lens.
 At this point, you can set the film counter to zero.

 Focussing is not as easy as with most manual SLRs of the period as the focussing screen is plain ground glass – no micro-prism, no split image – but it is certainly adequate.